 1. You made a contribution to a traditional IRA and later recharacterized part or all of it in a trustee-to-trustee transfer to a Roth IRA.
 If you recharacterized only part of the contribution, report the nondeductible traditional IRA portion of the remaining contribution, if any, on Form 8606, Part I. If you recharacterized the entire contribution, don't report the contribution on Form 8606.
 In either case, attach a statement to your return explaining the recharacterization.
-If the recharacterization occurred in 2019, include the amount transferred from the traditional IRA on Form 1040 or

-1040-SR, line 4a; or Form 1040-NR, line 16a.
-If the recharacterization occurred in 2020, report the amount transferred only in the attached statement, and not on your 2019 or 2020 tax return.
+If the recharacterization occurred in 2021, include the amount transferred from the traditional IRA on 2021 Form 1040.
+1040-SR, or 1040-NR, line 4a.
+If the recharacterization occurred in 2022, report the amount transferred only in the attached statement, and not on your 2021 or 2022 tax return.
+See Example next.

 Example.
-You are single, covered by an employer retirement plan, and you contributed \$4,000 to a new traditional IRA on May 27, 2019.
-On February 24, 2020, you determine that your 2019 modified AGI will limit your traditional IRA deduction to \$1,000.
+You are single, covered by an employer retirement plan, and you contributed \$4,000 to a new traditional IRA on May 27, 2021.
+On February 24, 2022, you determine that your 2021 modified AGI will limit your traditional IRA deduction to \$1,000.
 The value of your traditional IRA on that date is \$4,400.
-You decide to recharacterize \$3,000 of the traditional IRA contribution as a Roth IRA contribution, and have \$3,300 (\$3,000 contribution plus \$300 related earnings) transferred from your traditional IRA to a Roth IRA in a trustee-to-trustee transfer.
-You deduct the \$1,000 traditional IRA contribution on Form 1040.
-You don't file Form 8606.
-You attach a statement to your return explaining the recharacterization.
-The statement indicates that you contributed \$4,000 to a traditional IRA on May 27, 2019; recharacterized \$3,000 of that contribution on February 24, 2020, by transferring \$3,000 plus \$300 of related earnings from your traditional IRA to a Roth IRA in a trustee-to-trustee transfer; and deducted the remaining traditional IRA contribution of \$1,000 on Form 1040.
-You don't report the \$3,300 distribution from your traditional IRA on your 2019 Form 1040 because the distribution occurred in 2020.
-You don't report the distribution on your 2020 Form 1040 because the recharacterization related to 2019 and was explained in an attachment to your 2019 return.
+In March 2022, you recharacterize \$3,000 of the traditional IRA contribution as a Roth IRA contribution, and have \$3,300 (\$3,000 contribution plus \$300 related earnings) transferred from your traditional IRA to a Roth IRA in a trustee-to-trustee transfer.
+You deduct the \$1,000 traditional IRA contribution on your 2021 Form 1040.
+You don't file a 2021 Form 8606.
+You attach a statement to your 2021 return explaining the recharacterization.
+The statement indicates that you contributed \$4,000 to a traditional IRA on May 27, 2021; recharacterized \$3,000 of that contribution on February 24, 2022, by transferring \$3,000 plus \$300 of related earnings from your traditional IRA to a Roth IRA in a trustee-to-trustee transfer: and deducted the remaining traditional IRA contribution of \$1,000 on your 2021 Form 1040.
+You don't report the \$3,300 distribution from your traditional IRA on your 2021 Form 1040 because the distribution occurred in 2022.
+You don't report the distribution on your 2022 Form 1040 because the recharacterization related to 2021 and was explained in an attachment to your 2021 return.

 2. You made a contribution to a Roth IRA and later recharacterized part or all of it in a trustee-to-trustee transfer to a traditional IRA.
 Report the nondeductible traditional IRA portion of the recharacterized contribution, if any, on Form 8606, Part I. Don't report the Roth IRA contribution (whether or not you recharacterized all or part of it) on Form 8606.
 Attach a statement to your return explaining the recharacterization.

-If the recharacterization occurred in 2019, include the amount transferred from the Roth IRA on Form 1040 or 1040-SR, line 4a; or Form 1040-NR, line 16a.
-If the recharacterization occurred in 2020, report the amount transferred only in the attached statement, and not on your 2019 or 2020 tax return.
+If the recharacterization occurred in 2021, include the amount transferred from the Roth IRA on your 2021 Form 1040, 1040-SR, or 1040-NR, line 4a.
+If the recharacterization occurred in 2022, report the amount transferred only in the attached statement, and not on your 2021 or 2022 tax return.
+See Example next.